Medicare

 To decide whether to enroll in a Medicare Advantage plan (HMO, PPO, or Special Needs) or remain in Original Medicare, evaluate the pros and cons.

-• An HMO may require prior approval from your primary care physician (usually a general practice physician, family care physician, or internist) to see a specialist, have surgery, or obtain medical equipment if you expect the plan to pay; in some instances, you also must have prior approval from the managed care company.
-Original Medicare allows more freedom in choosing medical providers.
+care physician (usually a general practice physician, family care physician, or internist) to see a specialist, have surgery, or obtain medical equipment.
+If the plan is expected to pay; in some instances, prior approval from the managed care company may also be required.
+Original Medicare generally allows more freedom in choosing medical providers.

 • Some Medicare Advantage plans have low premiums and modest copayments and coinsurance.
+Medigap policies have monthly premiums and sometimes deductibles.

 • Medical expenses are more predictable under Medigap and Medicare Advantage plans because monthly premiums and deductibles are known in advance.